wayspurrchen/beatswap/README.md

-# beatswap - resequence audio, just because
+# beatswap - resequence audio AND video, just because

-A Node.js utility for resequencing clips within WAV audio files.
+A Node.js utility for resequencing clips within WAV audio OR video files!!

 ## Resequencing?

-`beatswap` allows you to take a WAV file and "resequence" it.
-This means that you can define what order you want the audio to be split and reordered into.
+`beatswap` allows you to take an audio/video file and "resequence" it.
+This means that you can define what order you want the file to be split and reordered into.
 For example, if you wanted to do an Adam Edmond-style ["<song> but beats 2 and 4 are swapped" track](https://www.youtube.com/watch?v=dSvvlu5zTDQ), you can specify the sequence "ADCB" to say "play the A part, but then the D part, then the C part, and finally the B part".
 This script will then automatically recombulate (that's a word) the file according to your sequence.

 ## Why would I do that?

 I have no idea.

 - Maybe you're an electronic musician who wants to sample some music
-- Maybe you want to chop and screw some random audio files
+- Maybe you want to chop and screw some random files
+- Maybe you're a glitch artist
 - Maybe you want to destroy music

 ## Installation